Use grouping and binning in Power BI Desktop

 In Power BI Desktop, you can group data points to help you more clearly view, analyze, and explore data and trends in your visuals.
 You can also define the bin size to put values into equally sized groups that better enable you to visualized data in ways that are meaningful.
 This action is often called binning.

 To use grouping, select two or more elements on a visual by using Ctrl+click to select multiple elements.
-Then right-click one of the multiple selection elements and choose Group from the context menu.
+Then right-click one of the multiple selection elements and choose Group data from the context menu.

 Once it's created, the group is added to the Legend bucket for the visual.
 The group also appears in the Fields list.

 Once you have a group, you can easily edit the members of that group.
-Right-click the field from the Legend bucket or from the Fields list, and then choose Edit Groups.
+Right-click the field from the Legend bucket or from the Fields list, and then choose Edit groups.

 In the Groups dialog box, you can create new groups or modify existing groups.
 You can also rename any group.
 Just double-click the group title in the Groups and members box, and then enter a new name.